MeetKai/functionary/README.md

 Functionary is a language model that can interpret and execute functions/plugins.

-The model decides when to run a function and it can interpret the output of the function call.
-Only calling the functions when its necessary.
-The function definitions are provided as JSON Schema Objects, just like OpenAI GPT function calls, and we provide a drop-in replacement server.
+The model determines when to execute a function and can understand its output.
+It only triggers functions as needed.
+Function definitions are given as JSON Schema Objects, similar to OpenAI GPT function calls.

 Based on [Llama 2](https://arxiv.org/abs/2307.09288).